NMDimitriou/HyMetaGrowth/README.md

 - TMCMC: Contains the code of TMCMC algorithm.

-- Simulations: Contains the code of the model.
-To perfrom calibration, copy the `sample` binary file from the `TMCMC/` directory here.

 - model: Contains the source code for the simulation of the continuum model.
   To compile the code, run make.
 The `doall.sh` script is called by the TMCMC code.
 To modify the total number of GPUs used for your study, open this script and change the last argument.

-- Visualization: Contains the `plot_data.R` script that takes `curgen*.txt` files of posterior PDFs candidates of each generation and plots the marginal and joint parameter posterior distributions.

 ### - Hybrid
 Here we simulate the hybrid model.
 The `Hybrid` directory contains the source